 Click any of the following links to skip ahead:

 - Create a competitor profile

 - Filter by scorecard metrics

 Go to Strategy > Competitors.
 If this is your first time on the page, you will be presented with the option to add a competitor.
-Clicking Add competitor will load in the example competitor, called 360 Tracker.
-The 360 Tracker competitor page provides a great example of the type of content you can capture when defining your competitors in Aha!
+Clicking Add competitor will load the example competitor, called 360 Tracker.

 You can reorder the competitor list on the left side by hovering over a competitor card and clicking and dragging the arrows icon that appears.
 This can be useful when prioritizing the highest-ranking competitors in your market landscape.